Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 \subsubsection{RQ2.2: How Do Clusters Affect Prediction?}

-Our experiments uncover a significant performance gap across malware families, with roughly 40\% achieving high classification accuracy (above 0.8), while the remaining 60\% show substantially weaker results.
-Upon closer inspection, this variation is strongly associated with the presence or absence of well-formed file clusters—subsets of samples within a family that shared common frequent strings.
-These clusters emerge naturally through string co-occurrence patterns: for instance, if Sample A contained \{String X, String Y\} and Sample B contained \{String X, String Z\}, both samples would be grouped due to their shared String X. This clustering behavior suggests structural or behavioral similarities within certain variants of a family.
+Our experiments reveal a significant performance gap across malware families, with about 40\% achieving high classification accuracy (above 0.8), while the remaining 60\% show much weaker results.
+Upon closer inspection, this variation is strongly associated with the presence or absence of well-formed file clusters, which are subsets of samples within a family that share common frequent strings.
+These clusters emerge naturally through string co-occurrence patterns.
+For example, if Sample A contains \{String X, String Y\} and Sample B contains \{String X, String Z\}, both samples are grouped together because they share String X. This clustering behavior suggests structural or behavioral similarities within certain variants of a family.

 To better characterize this phenomenon, we group samples into two categories.
 First, \textit{Clustered Families} (61.8\% of cases), which exhibit overlapping string patterns and yield an average classification accuracy of 0.87.
 Second, \textit{Non-Clustered Samples} (38.2\%), which lack discernible intra-family string consistency and see their accuracy drop to 0.31.
 Table~\ref{tab:cluster_performance} summarizes these differences in Jaccard similarity, accuracy, and dataset prevalence.